Mental Health Facilities in Vermont

 Northeast Kingdom Human Services Inc - Saint Johnsbury, VT

-Children Youth And Family Services - Barre, VT
+Counseling Services Of Addison County Youth And Family Services - Middlebury, VT

 Averte Fka Merry Meadow Farm Bradford House - Bradford, VT

 Averte Fka Merry Meadow Farm Bradford House is a mental health facility in Bradford, VT, located at 996 Lower Plain, 5033 zip code.
 Averte Fka Merry Meadow Farm Bradford House offers Residential treatment.
-Averte Fka Merry Meadow Farm Bradford House provides Group therapy, Behavior modification and Activity therapy to Adults, Seniors 65 or older and Young adults.
+Averte Fka Merry Meadow Farm Bradford House provides Dialectical behavior therapy, Cognitive behavioral therapy and Individual psychotherapy to Adults, Young adults and Seniors 65 or older.
 Averte Fka Merry Meadow Farm Bradford House also supports Persons with serious mental illness.
-Some other services provided by Averte Fka Merry Meadow Farm Bradford House include Psychosocial rehabilitation services, Illness management and recovery and Vocational rehabilitation services.
+Some other services provided by Averte Fka Merry Meadow Farm Bradford House include Case management, Psychosocial rehabilitation services and Supported housing.

-Bradford Farm House is a mental health facility in Bradford, VT, located at 1740 Lower Plain, P. o.
-Box 278, 5033 zip code.
-Bradford Farm House offers Partial hospitalization/day treatment and Outpatient treatment.
-Bradford Farm House provides Couples/family therapy, Group therapy and Activity therapy to Young adults, Children/adolescents and Adults.
-Bradford Farm House also supports Persons with post-traumatic stress disorder, Persons with co-occurring mental and substance use disorders and Seniors or older adults.
-Some other services provided by Bradford Farm House include Vocational rehabilitation services, Family psychoeducation and Psychosocial rehabilitation services.
+Clara Martin Center is a mental health facility in Bradford, VT, located at 1483 Lower Plain Road Route 5, 5033 zip code.
+Clara Martin Center offers Outpatient treatment.
+Clara Martin Center provides Dialectical behavior therapy, Trauma therapy and Activity therapy to Young adults, Children/adolescents and Seniors 65 or older.
+Clara Martin Center also supports Clients referred from the court/judicial system, Persons with serious mental illness and Transitional age young adults.
+Some other services provided by Clara Martin Center include Family psychoeducation, Psychosocial rehabilitation services and Suicide prevention services.

 Spring Lake Ranch - Cuttingsville, VT